-The design of Voyager‘s bridge was the first Richard James presided over as the show’s production designer.
-(See Designing Voyager’s Bridge.)
-Once it had been finalized, he had a fairly good idea of what he wanted to achieve with the rest of the ship’s interiors.
+Once the design of Voyager’s bridge had been finalized, Production Designer Richard James had a fairly good idea of what he wanted to achieve with the rest of the ship’s interiors.

-That challenge was made a little easier by the fact that the set would be erected on the exact same stage as Star Trek: The Next Generation‘s.
+That challenge was made a little easier by the fact that the set would be a redress of The Next Generation’s.

 The Enterprise-D’s engine room had been mostly on one level with a small walkway around the top of the warp core.
-James wanted to make Voyager‘s seem larger.
-There was no space to make the set longer, so he concentrated on its height.
+James wanted to make Voyager’s more spacious.
+There was no room to make the set longer, so he concentrated on its height.
 James conceived the notion of a warp core around which the actors could walk with the camera following them.
-That would give the set greater depth and motion and permit new camera angles and perspectives.
+That would give the set greater depth and motion, and permit new camera angles and perspectives.

 Illustrator Jim Martin produced several drawings which gave the set an upper level.
 That conceptual approach was approved.
 The second floor would be centered around the warp core: a catwalk permitted actors to be filmed climbing up to this level and moving while there.
 Adding ladders and a small vertical lift would add more new potential camera shots.